 Contributory Negligence in North Carolina

 In North Carolina, a doctrine called contributory negligence is used in car accident cases.
-This doctrine says that if the victim of an accident was even partially at fault for the collision, they may not recover any compensation from the other driver.
+This doctrine says that if the victim of an accident was even partially at fault for the collision, they are completely barred fromrecovering any compensation from the other driver.

 How to Prove Fault in a Rear-End Collision